yuanqing/menu-aim/README.md

   See the [demo](https://codepen.io/lyuanqing/pen/paLgwN) for the CSS styles required on `element` and the various nested elements.

-- `options`is an optional object literal:
+- Keys on `options`:

 Key | Description | Default
 :--|:--|:--
 `menuItemSelector` | Selector for each menu item. | `.menu-aim__item`
-`menuItemActiveClassName` | Class name assigned to a menu item when it is active. | `menu-aim__item--active` `menuItemSubMenuSelector` | Selector for the sub-menu element nested within each menu item. | `.menu-aim__item-submenu` `delayingClassName` | Class name applied to `element` when some menu item is active but the mouse is determined to be enroute to the active submenu. | `menu-aim--delaying`
+`menuItemActiveClassName` | Class name assigned to a menu item when it is active. | `menu-aim__item--active` `menuItemSubMenuSelector` | Selector for the sub-menu element nested within each menu item. | `.menu-aim__item-submenu` `delayingClassName` | Class name applied to `element` when some menu item is active and the mouse is determined to be enroute to the active submenu. | `menu-aim--delaying`

 ## Installation